-Other information: Consolidated management report
+Other information: Consolidated Director's report

-Other information comprises only the consolidated management report for the 2018 financial year, the formulation of which is the responsibility of the Parent company's directors, and does not form an integral part of the consolidated annual accounts.
+Other information comprises only the consolidated Director's report for the 2019 financial year, the formulation of which is the responsibility of the Parent company's directors and does not form an integral part of the consolidated annual accounts.

-Our audit opinion on the consolidated annual accounts does not cover the consolidated management report.
-Our responsibility regarding the information contained in the consolidated management report is defined in the legislation governing the audit practice, which establishes two distinct levels in this regard:
+Our audit opinion on the consolidated annual accounts does not cover the consolidated Director's report.
+Our responsibility regarding the information contained in the consolidated Director's report is defined in the legislation governing the audit practice, which establishes two distinct levels in this regard:

-- A specific level applicable to the consolidated statement of non-financial information and certain information included in the Annual Corporate Governance Report (ACGR), as defined in article 35.2 b) of Audit Act 22/2015, that consists of verifying solely that the aforementioned information has been provided in the management report or, if appropriate, that the consolidated management report includes the pertinent reference in the manner provided by the legislation and if not, we are required to report that fact. - b) A general level applicable to the rest of the information included in the consolidated management report that consists of evaluating and reporting on the consistency between that information and the consolidated annual accounts as a result of our knowledge of the Group obtained during the audit of the aforementioned financial statements and does not include information different to that obtained as evidence during our audit, as well as evaluating and reporting on whether the content and presentation of that part of the consolidated management report is in accordance with applicable regulations.
+- a) A specific level applicable to the consolidated statement of non-financial information and certain information included in the Annual Corporate Governance Report, as defined in article 35.2 b) of Audit Act 22/2015, that consists of verifying solely that the aforementioned information has been provided in the Director's report or, if appropriate, that the Director's report includes the pertinent reference in the manner provided by the legislation and if not, we are required to report that fact. - b) A general level applicable to the rest of the information included in the consolidated Director's report that consists of evaluating and reporting on the consistency between that information and the consolidated annual accounts as a result of our knowledge of the Group obtained during the audit of the aforementioned consolidated annual accounts and does not include information different to that obtained as evidence during our audit, as well as evaluating and reporting on whether the content and presentation of that part of the consolidated Director's report is in accordance with applicable regulations.
 If, based on the work we have performed, we conclude that material misstatements exist, we are required to report that fact.

-On the basis of the work performed, as described above, we have ascertained that the information mentioned in paragraph a) above has been provided in the consolidated management report and that the rest of the information contained in the consolidated management report is consistent with that contained in the consolidated annual accounts for the 2018 financial year and its content and presentation are in accordance with the applicable regulations.
+On the basis of the work performed, as described above, we have ascertained that the information mentioned in paragraph a) above has been provided in the consolidated Director's report and that the rest of the information contained in the consolidated Director's report is consistent with that contained in the consolidated annual accounts for the 2019 financial year, and its content and presentation are in accordance with the applicable regulations.